 Besides writing and editing, I set the content strategy and direction for Shape Singapore‘s different platforms: the 120-page monthly print & digital editions, website, and social media).
 I led the editorial revamp in 2011, digitisation in ’12, social media push in ’13, and website relaunch in ’14.
 (The job also included budgeting, networking, admin… but let’s skip those details.)
 It was fun but hard work!
 My team and I were chuffed when Shape Singapore won the Merit Award for Health / Fitness / Sports Media of the Year at the Media Publishers Association of Singapore Awards in early 2015.

 Then in November 2015, I took the leap to become a free agent.
 Now I’m also a post-graduate student.
 When I’m not studying, you’ll find me at SP teaching

-minions students how to write, contributing to publications and websites like Herworld, Hungrygowhere and South China Morning Post, crafting digital content for brands, or blogging.
-(Or rewatching Game of Thrones from season one.)
+minions students how to write, contributing to publications and websites like Herworld, Hungrygowhere, South China Morning Post and Curatedition, crafting digital content for brands, or blogging.
+(Or binge-watching Stranger Things Season 2.)

 New to this site?
 Read my welcome message.

 [Photo of red hut by river: Yuling Li©]